hackoregon/linux-laptop-setup/vagrant-box-creation/README.md

     * There's only one disk to select, so select it.
     * When it asks to write the changes to disk, say 'Yes'.
 10. The installer will start again.
 Accept the defaults until you come to 'Software selection'.
 Select ***both*** 'standard system utilities' and 'OpenSSH server'.
 11. The installer will start again.
 Accept the defaults until the install is complete.
-Then select "Continue" to reboot the system.
+Then select "Continue" to reboot the virtual machine.
-12. When the system comes up, log in as 'hack'.
+12. When the virtual machine comes up, log in on the console as 'hack'.
 13. Type `ssh-keygen` to generate secure shell keys.
 Answer all the prompts with `Enter`.
-14. Type `sudo shutdown -h now` to power off the virtual machine.
-You'll need to enter the password.
-15. Go to the VirtualBox "Snapshots" page and take a snapshot, so you can get back to this state.

-## Installing the services
-1. Boot the machine up.
+Secure shell login is now enabled.
-2. Open a terminal and type `ssh hack@localhost -p2222`.
+14. Verify that secure shell login works.
+Open a host terminal and type `ssh hack@localhost -p2222`.

     The first time you do this, you'll see something like this:
     ```
     $ ssh hack@localhost -p2222
     The authenticity of host '[localhost]:2222 ([127.0.0.1]:2222)' can't be established.